marstins/marstins/README.md

 ### Hi there ✌

 My name is Matheus Martins, and I am studying programming.
 I graduated from Business School in 2017, but never quite found myself enjoying my job, when the pandemic started, I decided to try something else, and went back to programming, something I used to have fun with as a teenager.
-Right now, I am studying a few front-end technologies, but in the future I plan to delve into AI and Machine Learning.
+Right now, I am studying a few front-end, and back-end, technologies, but in the future I plan to delve into AI and Machine Learning.

 Aside from that, I am an amateur bass player, pizza lover and trash movies enthusiast.